-MR SAM ALDER BA, FCA*
+DR SAM ALDER BA, FCA*

 PROFESSOR RONALD BARR*

 Professor Ronald Barr, Chief Executive Officer for the Department of Education and Children, has responsibility for the Island's 38 state schools, the Isle of Man College of Further and Higher Education, the Arts Council, Sports Council, National Sports Centre, Education Improvement Service and Services for Children and Youth and Community Service.
 Professor Barr studied at Glasgow University, Aberdeen College of Education and Louisiana State University.
-He also held a Research Fellowship at the Library of Congress in Washington DC and was a junior research fellow at the US Army War College in Pennsylvania.
+He also held a Research Fellowship at the Library of Congress in Washington DC and was a junior research Fellow at the US Army War College in Pennsylvania.
 He holds Fellowships with the Royal Historical Society, the Higher Education Academy and the Royal Society for the Arts.
 He previously taught at Chester and Liverpool Universities and was Head of History and Archaeology at Chester before coming to the Island in 2007.

 MR TIM CULLEN MBE, MA*

 A graduate of Trinity College, Dublin, Tim Cullen spent 21 years with the World Bank in Washington, including six as Chief Spokesman.
 After leaving the Bank in 1999, he established a small consultancy advising governments, UN agencies, and international bodies.
 He is an Associate Fellow at the Said Business School at Oxford University, where he directs and teaches in the Oxford Programme on Negotiation.
 He also teaches negotiation throughout the world.
 He founded and is the Executive Director of the Small Countries Financial Management Centre.
-He was a boarder at KWC for 11 years, spent two years as an English teacher in Florida after graduating from university, and was President of the International School of Paris in the 1980s.
+He was a boarder at KWC for 11 years, spent two years as an English teacher in Florida after graduating from university and was President of the International School of Paris in the 1980s.

-MR MICHAEL HOY MBE, MA*
+DR MICHAEL HOY MBE, MA, PhD*